-13. Eager to be spared belligerent mid-sleep shoving, you partner will enthusiastically embrace the above methods.
+13. Eager to be spared belligerent mid-sleep shoving, your partner will enthusiastically embrace the above methods.
 But none of them will work.

 14. Next, you might hypothesize that deeper sleep is less likely to trigger a deafening snore fest.
-So you will purchase Melatonin, a natural sleep aid sold over-the-counter, and an eye mask.
+So you will purchase Melatonin, a natural, over-the-counter sleep aid, and an eye mask.

 15. When the mask and homeopathic pills lead to even more nighttime racket, you will realize that you have no business formulating scientific theories or conducting experiments.

 16. At this point, willing to try anything, you will invest in some nasal strips, a “white noise” machine, a special neck aligning pillow, and a chin strap/head wrap hybrid contraption.

 17. When your purchases arrive, and, one by one, each gimmick proves worthless, you will probably feel foolish.

 18. The truth is, this is something you’ll have to learn to live with—until one of those superhumans who needs a minimal amount of sleep invents the cure for snoring.
 FML.